 You will receive your net share of your rights, by check or bank transfer as desired.

-When we receive the case from the notary or from our colleagues, we have generally have an approximate idea of the constitution of the assets of the estate.
-For example it is composed of a house and bank accounts.
+When we receive the case from the notary or from our colleagues, we have generally only an approximate idea of the constitution of the assets of the estate.
+For example, that it is composed of a house and bank accounts.

 We will not know the exact value of the assets until the case is submitted to the notary and that the settlement of the estate has begun.